Searching for axion dark matter with magnetic resonance force microscopy

 The constraints presented here involve just a minute of integration time on existing technology, with the entire experimental setup shown in figure \ref{fig:Apparatus} taking $\sim$1 cm$^3$ of volume.
 It is possible to fit multiple such setups inside a dilution refrigerator, improving the sensitivity by $\sqrt{N_e}$, for $N_e$ experimental setups, or scanning over a much larger bandwidth.
 A higher mechanical quality factor, as demonstrated on several platforms, can allow one to probe even weaker ULDM couplings.
 There is also potential for further multiplexing by using more magnetized samples, which only requires one to adjust the applied bias field to widen the resonance region.
 Furthermore, for axion-electron couplings in particular, flux concentrators can be used to amplify the signal \cite{gao2025focusing}.
 Finally, our proposal involves standard quantum limit readout, a limit that has already been circumvented in several experimental platforms, e.g. \cite{xia2023entanglement, jia2024squeezing, mason2019continuous}.

-\textit{Conclusion and outlook}. -- While most MRFM research has pushed towards detecting single spin flips, our work motivates exploration of another regime, namely MRFM as an ultra-weak magnetometer.
-This requires using a frequency scanning technique that can be adapted to other optomechanical searches for dark matter \cite{manley2020searching, manley2021searching, hirschel2024superfluid}.
-Our proposal for a magnetic resonance force microscope search for dark matter induced magnetic fields is just one thrust within the larger optomechanics for fundamental physics theme \cite{carney2021mechanical, moore2021searching, kalia2024ultralight,ahrens2025levitated,bose2025massive}.
+\textit{Conclusion and outlook}. -- While most MRFM research has pushed towards detecting single spin flips, our work motivates exploration of the opposite regime, involving larger samples.
+Our approach involves a frequency scanning technique that can be adapted to other optomechanical searches for dark matter \cite{manley2020searching, manley2021searching, hirschel2024superfluid}.
+A similar MRFM based search can be conducted for axion-nucleon couplings using a nuclear spin sample, although the detection scheme may differ due to slower nuclear timescales.
+Our proposal for a magnetic resonance force microscope search for dark matter induced magnetic fields is just one thrust within the larger mechanical systems to search for fundamental physics theme \cite{carney2021mechanical, moore2021searching, kalia2024ultralight,ahrens2025levitated,bose2025massive,amaral2025first,qin2025mechanical,amaral2025towards,amaral2025morris}.
 Beyond dark matter, other interesting signals from gravitational waves, neutrinos, etc. can potentially be probed using optomechanical systems, paving the way for pushing forward technology and potentially discovering new physics.